habib24457/BistroFoodReview.Api/README.md

 2. How to test autocomplete endpoint (/api/autocmplete)
 - Enter any first letters from the existing meal names.
 The endpoint will return max 3
-meal name suggestions in an arry, if there is exisitng mealName with the prefix.
+meal name suggestions in an array, if there is exisitng mealName with the prefix.
 - For example: If you seed the DB: there will be three meal name with EditName1, EditName2, EditName3
 - If you enter in the endpoint 'ed' and execute.
 The endpoint will return the three meal names.